 Step 2: Choose the right repair products

-To replace part or all of a gypsum roof deck, you will need new form boards, wire mesh, and a gypsum patching material.
+To replace part or all of a gypsum roof deck assembly, you will need new form boards, wire mesh, and a gypsum patching material.
 Depending on the extent of the damage, you may also need bulb tee subpurlins.

 At Nettles, we are one of the largest and most well-respected suppliers of USG SecurockTM Gypsum-Concrete Patch.
 This material offers excellent strength, fire performance, and versatility for concrete patch and repair.
 Made of specially calcined gypsum and wood chips or shavings, Securock is non-combustible and used in several UL-approved roof deck systems.